Shangshanderener/cse15l-lab-reports/Report5/lab-reports-5.md

 ### **Part 1 – Debugging Scenario**

-**1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
-(Don’t actually make the post!
-Just write the content that would go in such a post)**
+**1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is**

 > Original Post on Edstem
 >